ankane/distribute_reads/README.md

 users = distribute_reads { User.where(orders_count: 1).to_a }
 ```

-You can set relations returned from a `distribute_reads` block to automatically load by creating an initializer with: [master]
+You can set relations returned from `distribute_reads` blocks to automatically load by creating an initializer with: [master]

 ```ruby
 DistributeReads.eager_load = true